The Great Australian Cattle Drive

 Droving, the practice of moving livestock over large distances by walking them "on the hoof", occurred in Australia for nearly two hundred years.

-Although large scale commercial droving has all but ended now, every two years during May and June, some 500 cattle travel over 400 kilometres from Oodnadatta to Marree, in South Australia.
+Although large scale commercial droving has all but ended now, every two years during May and June, some 500 cattle travel over 400 kilometres (249 miles) from Oodnadatta to Marree, in South Australia.

 'The Great Australian Outback Cattle Drive' aims to recreate those bygone times and offer you a truly authentic experience as a drover on a cattle dive across some of the most spectacular scenery in Australia.